 Soaring Instruction

-Each camper receives ten instructional flights and daily ground school sessions over the course of a week.
+Each camper receives ten instructional flights (weather permitting) and daily ground school sessions over the course of a week.
 Topics include aerodynamics, airspace, FAA regulations, glider/aircraft components, launch and recovery procedures, glider maneuvers, weight and balance, weather, soaring techniques and aviation career options.
 All flights are logged as instruction and count towards total flight time for the FAA.

 Due to our location in the Mad River Valley and depending on the weather, on any given day students could experience any of the three forms of soaring lift – thermal, ridge and mountain wave (or in some cases, all three!)